swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 #####Benefits of branching:

-* You can change a project radically and save it, but always have the ability to switch back to your stable copy.
-This can help you work with the project as you need solo.
+* Branches allow you to develop a complicated feature using a seriesprivately on his local machine, of commits, instead of lumping all the changes together in a single, monster commit.
+* You can work on ideas while they are in their infancy, and commit them when you're ready.
+* By collecting the related commits in a branch, it's easier to discuss them with your collaborator and incorporate their feedback without polluting the master branch.
-* Other people or collaborators can modify the project without affecting the main project.
-This serves as an advantage for the group.
+* Therefore, collaborators can modify the project without affecting the stable copy or each other.

 Let's explore how this tool can help with Dracula, Mummy and Wolfman's new home, `mars.txt`.

 While `mars.txt` is great for Dracula and Mummy, Wolfman is having a hard time with all the changes.
-The two moons are really cramping his style!
-He decides to fix the problem by proposing `shelter.txt`
+The two moons are really cramping his style!He decides to fix the problem by proposing a new living shelter as detailed in a new file 'shelter.txt'

 Follow along by typing the following into your terminal: